2021 Local Solutions: Climate Preparedness Communities of Practice

-What is a Community of Practice and Why Should You Be a Part of This?
+What is a Community of Practice

 Communities of Practice are groups of people that share a concern, a set of problems, or a passion about a topic, and who deepen their knowledge and expertise in these areas by interacting on an ongoing practice (Wegner et al, 2002).
 It is based on the assumption that learning is a social process versus a passive transfer of knowledge between expert and participant.
 This type of learning relies on a two-way direction of learning and knowledge.